NNPDF/nnpdf/doc/sphinx/source/vp/nnprofile.rst

 ``fit_index``
     A filename that, when appended to each fit urls, points to an index with a list of fits available from that location.
-You shouldn't change this as it is configurable for historical reasons.
+It reflects the current location of the server.

 ``theory_urls``
     A list of URLs pointing to theory repositories.